 India’s very own Ska Vengers are all set to play at the Glade stage at Glastonbury this year!
 Music producer Pearl, who has performed at some of the biggest party venues across the world, shared the stage with legends like Pete Tong, Eric Prydz and The Prodigy at the cult dance fest Global Gathering (UK).
 Bands like Demonic Resurrection having been popular at global metal music festivals for a long time now.

 Indian music producers also frequently collaborate with international artists to create albums, singles and other productions.

 The advent of digital music has also meant there are more ways of reaching out to audiences across the country and overseas as well.
 More festivals and ticketed events are being held across the country every year, allowing artists to interact closely with their audiences.
 In fact, as the report by KMPG states that an increase in ticket prices has done nothing to decrease footfall at such events.

 Electronic music has effectively shattered language barriers and some of the biggest concerts across the world are now based around this genre.
-Many DJs today double up as music producers.
+Many DJs today double up as electronic music producers.
 However, regardless of the kind of music you prefer, there is a space for a producer.
-Artists from all genres need competent producers to create MIDI tracks and beats using the latest software.
+Artists from all genres need competent producers to create MIDI tracks and beats using the latest software, including electronic music production.

 At Seamedu School of Pro-Expressionism, we understand how important it is to have a through grounding in the technical aspects of music production.
 It is with this in mind that we offer two music production courses: